-Greening of the Gateway Cities Program provides free trees to increase tree canopy cover in select urban residential areas.
+Greening the Gateway Cities Program provides free trees to increase tree canopy cover in select urban residential areas.

 The program was created with a goal to increase the number of trees planted in urban residential areas of the Massachusetts Gateway Cities.
 Through the GGCP program, trees (ranging from 6ft to 10ft tall) are planted with a goal of covering 5% of target neighborhoods in new tree canopy cover.
 The trees are planted by foresters from the Department of Conservation & Recreation (DCR) Urban & Community Forestry Program, with crews hired from local communities.

 What’s green, leafy and saves you $413 on your home energy costs?*

 This program is also designed to reduce household heating and cooling energy use by increasing tree canopy cover in urban residential areas, while improving the aesthetic appearance of these neighborhoods.